 Train in social theory, research methods, statistical analysis, instructional pedagogy and research ethics to gain the skills needed to pursue a range of academic and applied careers.

-In addition, work closely with faculty members to pursue specialized training in one or more of three program areas: Population & Health, Development & Environment and Political & Cultural Sociology.
+In addition, work closely with faculty members to pursue specialized training in one or more of eight program areas: Environmental Sociology, Political Sociology, Sociology of Race and Ethnicity, Sociology of Development, Sociology of Gender, Sociology of Health, Population Studies and Criminology.

 $1.3